DNNCommunity/DNNDocs/content/tutorials/sites/configuring-your-site/configure-messaging/index.md

     |---|---|
     |<strong>Send Emails</strong>|If enabled, the system sends an email to the user for each message and notification.|
     |<strong>Include Attachments</strong>|If enabled, system emails can include file attachments.|

+	## Change the Body Content Messaging Center Emails

+	The Body content for the Emails the Messaging center sends are part of the Language Pack DNN uses for Localization.
+	You can edit these as follows:

+	In the Persona Bar, navigate to Settings > Site Settings > Languages.
+	Click on the last Icon on the right of a Language.
+	In the Resource File Dropdown, navigate to GlobalResources.resx > GlobalResources Edit the value of EMAIL_BODY_FORMAT.Text
+	Make sure you keep the {0} for the subject and {1} for the Message being injected (Which depends on the Module using this template)